A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial Census: Discussion

 \subsection{Acknowledgments}

-We thank Cory McCartan for his assistance with 2010 US Census data, as well as for many stimulating discussions; and Xiaodong Yang, Nathan Cheng and Souhardya Sengupta for their help in proving Lemma \ref{lemmaDSteps}.
+We thank Cory McCartan for his assistance with the 2010 U.S. Census data, as well as for many stimulating discussions; and Xiaodong Yang, Nathan Cheng, and Souhardya Sengupta for their help in proving Lemma \ref{lemmaDSteps}.
 We are grateful to the participants of the National Bureau of Economic Research's conference \emph{Data Privacy Protection and the Conduct of Applied Research: Methods, Approaches and Their Consequences} (May 4-5, 2023); the \nth{36} New England Statistical Symposium's invited session \emph{A Private Refreshment on Statistical Principles and Senses} (June 6, 2023); the 2023 Joint Statistical Meetings session \emph{Methodological Approaches to Privacy Concerns Across Multiple Domains} (August 10, 2023); the CA Census retreat at the Boston University Center for Computing and Data Science (September 26, 2023); and the Statistics Canada Methodology Seminar (October 31, 2023) for their thoughtful comments and questions.
-We appreciate enormously the detailed feedback provided by Daniel Kifer, John Abowd, Philip Leclerc, Ryan Cummings, Rolando Rodriguez, Robert Ashmead, Sallie Keller and Michael Hawes at the US Census Bureau, which greatly improved and corrected all three parts of this trio of papers.
+We appreciate enormously the detailed feedback provided by Daniel Kifer, John Abowd, Philip Leclerc, Ryan Cummings, Rolando Rodriguez, Robert Ashmead, Sallie Keller, and Michael Hawes at the USCB, which greatly improved and corrected all three parts of this trio of papers.
 All remaining errors are purely our own.
-JB gratefully acknowledges partial financial support from the Australian-American Fulbright Commission and the Kinghorn Foundation, and RG and XLM acknowledge partial financial support from the NSF.